Bachelor of Arts in Children's Studies

 CDST 404TRAUMA-INFORMED CARE WITH CHILDREN AND FAMILIES5

-CDST 415MINDFULNESS AND ALTERNATIVE PRACTICES FOR WORKING WITH CHILDREN5
+CDST 415MINDFULNESS AND ALTERNATIVE PRACTICES5

 CDST 490SENIOR CAPSTONE CHILDREN'S STUDIES5